- Types of Eczema

 Atopic dermatitis is a hot field of study.
 Here’s some highlights on eczema research and care from this year’s AAD meeting.

 To find out more about why and how pain and sleep problems affect people with atopic dermatitis, the National Eczema Association funded three studies in these areas as part of its 2017 Research Grant Program.

-Did you know that 1 in 10 children in the US have eczema?
-With so many children struggling to live with eczema, we wanted to hear from our members how eczema directly impacts the quality of life of their school-age children, and their entire family.
-So this past August, we asked NEA parents and caregivers to reply […]
+With so many children living with eczema, we wanted to hear from our members how eczema directly impacts the quality of life of their school-age children, and their entire family.

 Thank you to all who participated in this year’s Itching for a Cure walk in LA!
 More than 100 people across the US joined NEA either virtually or on the UCLA campus to raise over $65,000 to drive research and funding toward a cure for eczema.
 By stepping together, participants sent a powerful message that […]

 The first biologic treatment for adults with atopic dermatitis may come to market in spring 2017.